This page was reviewed under our medical and editorial policy by

 Ports and catheters are used in a number of medical treatments.
 For cancer patients, they may be used during surgery, for fluid removal, to give food or administer chemotherapy medicine.

-Together, the catheter and port are helpful when a care team needs intravenous (IV) access throughout an extended period of time (for example, for patients undergoing treatment regularly over many months).
-You’ve probably had blood drawn, and you know sometimes it’s difficult to find the vein.
-If you get pricked over and over, scar tissue may form, making it trickier to get to the vein.
-Catheters and ports provide a clean, semi-permanent access point to use for weeks, months or even years.
+Together, catheters and ports are helpful when a care team needs to deliver medications via intravenous (IV) access for an extended period of time (for example, for patients undergoing treatment regularly over many months).
+Anyone who’s had blood drawn knows that sometimes it’s painful and difficult to find the vein with a syringe.
+If a patient gets pricked over and over, scar tissue may form, making it trickier to get to the vein.
+Catheters and ports provide clean, semi-permanent access points to use for weeks, months or even years.
 This means fewer needle pricks.
-Once you no longer need it, your care team removes it.
+Once the patient no longer needs such a device, the care team removes it.

-Different types of devices may be used, depending on the length of your treatment, your ability to care for the catheter, and your treatment plan.
+Different types of devices may be used, depending on the length of the patient's treatment, his or her ability to care for the catheter, and the treatment plan.

-IV catheter: Also known as a peripheral IV, this is commonly inserted on the back of your hand by a nurse or other medical professional.
+Also known as a peripheral IV, this is commonly inserted on the back of the patient's hand by a nurse or other medical professional.
 An IV is for the short term, staying in for a maximum of two to three days.
 It’s removed upon leaving the care facility.

-Peripherally inserted central catheter (PICC, or “pick” line): This catheter is for more long-term use and is placed at the inner elbow, where you would typically give blood.
-A local anesthetic—or numbing agent—may be used so you don’t feel pain while a nurse or other provider inserts the catheter tube into your vein with a needle.
+A PICC line (pronounced “pick” line) is for more long-term use and is placed at the inner elbow, where a blood draw would typically occur.
+A local anesthetic—or numbing agent—may be used so the patient doesn't feel pain while a nurse or other provider inserts the catheter tube into the vein with a needle.
 Once the needle is removed, the tube stays in the vein.
 The rest of the catheter is on the outside of the body.
 The PICC may be left in for weeks to months.

-Central venous catheter (CVC): Similar to a PICC, this catheter provides longer-term access to blood vessels, but it’s inserted under the collarbone.
-“Central” means the catheter goes in a wider blood vessel much closer to the main blood supplier—your heart.
+Similar to a PICC, a central venous catheter (CVC) provides longer-term access to blood vessels, but it’s inserted under the collarbone.
+“Central” means the catheter goes in a wider blood vessel much closer to the main blood supplier—the heart.
 A light sedation or local anesthetic is used during the insertion.
 The CVC may be left in for weeks to months.
 It’s also known as a central line or Hickman catheter.

-Implantable port or port-a-cath: Unlike catheters, the body of a port goes under the skin, leaving a small visible bulge that the skin grows over.
-A surgeon inserts this into your arm or chest using conscious sedation (a light form of sedation), or a local anesthetic.
+Unlike catheters, the body of an implantable port, or port-a-cath, goes under the skin, leaving a small visible bulge that the skin grows over.
+A surgeon inserts this into the patient's arm or chest using conscious sedation (a light form of sedation), or a local anesthetic.

 As with any medical procedure, there are risks associated with getting a catheter or port.